anionic/jpl-nav/docs/JavaApiOverview.md

 ### Querying Prolog

-To ask the Prolog engine a query, one first constructs a **Query** instance, as in the above example, and then uses the **java.util.Iterator** interface, which the **Query** class implements, to obtain solutions (where a "solution" is what is known in logic programming jargon as a *substitution*, which is a collection of *bindings*, each of which relates one of the **Variables** within the **Query**'s goal to a **Term** representation of the Prolog term to which the corresponding Prolog variable was bound by the proof).
+To ask the Prolog engine a query, one first constructs a `Query` instance, as in the above example, and then uses the `java.util.Iterator` interface, which the `Query` class implements, to obtain solutions (where a "solution" is what is known in logic programming jargon as a *substitution*, which is a collection of *bindings*, each of which relates one of the variables within the query's goal to a `Term` representation of the Prolog term to which the corresponding Prolog variable was bound by the proof).

 ```java
 public interface Iterator {